 Kyiv Regional Archives database– More than 750 books on the births, marriages and deaths from 1919-1933 for the Kyiv Region.

 Kyiv Branch of the Russian-Canadian-American Passenger Agency 1926-1930– More than 1,400 records scanned in this database.

 1897 General Census of Kyiv Region– Scans of 14 books for the region.

-Rivne Regional Archives– About 50 metric books have been posted online.
+Rivne Regional Archives– A large collection of metric books have been posted online.

 Sevastopol– A small set of scans for now.

 Sumy Regional Archives– Some files are in .pdf format and others are in .djvu format.

 Ternopil Regional Archives- A small collection of scanned records.